 This hotel offers bright, modern accommodations and is close to the Our Lady of Candelaria Cathedral.
 Best of all, the hotel can arrange international or domestic airport transfers, which makes a quick visit to the city very easy.

 After Medellín: More Colombia Travel Guides

-And that’s a wrap for this Medellín accommodation mega-guide.
-I hope that this article has been useful for planning your visit to this amazing city in Latin America, and that you now have a better idea for where to stay.
+And that's a wrap for this Medellín accommodation mega-guide.
+I hope that this article has been useful for planning your visit to this amazing city in Latin America and that you now have a better idea of where to stay.

 Otherwise, check out some of my other articles for more travel blogs and inspiration for your adventures in the country.